sjaramillov/oci-cloud-architect/references/oci-best-practices.md

 - Ensure the instance dynamic group can `use generative-ai-family` in the target compartment.
 - Separate LLM inference authorization from domain evidence authorization.
-For MAICO, OCI GenAI credentials do not replace MCP evidence authorization.
+For MYAPP, OCI GenAI credentials do not replace MCP evidence authorization.

 ## Operational Review Output